 The Duke of Edinburgh's Award

-The Duke of Edinburgh's Award is an program available for 14-25 year olds.
+The Duke of Edinburgh's Award is a programme available for 14-25 year olds.
 It has three levels; Bronze, Silver and Gold and is divided into 4 sections; Volunteering, Skills, Physical and the Expedition Section.
 A fifth level is also available - Gold - which is a residential level.

 The expedition section is run by the school and involves the young people planning, preparing for and undertaking a 2 - 4 day camping expedition.

 Students would carry all of their food, drink, tent and stove (supplied by school) over their planned routes hopefully without getting too lost.
 Students are monitored remotely which gives the students a remarkable sense of adventure, responsibility and achievement whilst being in a safe and controlled situation.

 In addition to the Expedition section we also assist students with chosing their own Volunteering, Physical and Skill activities.
 We find many of the students are already taking part in these as extra curricular activities and it is great to reward students for their enthusiasm and maturity.
 Some ideas regarding activities that could be chosen are;